olivergardiner/palladium/uk.org.whitecottage.orbit/README.md

 This will publish all OSGi bundles produced by the recipes into your local Maven repository.
 You can consume the bundles directly from Maven in any Tycho build.

-### Generate p2 repository

-1. Go into the repository root folder.
-2. `mvn clean install -P build`
+3. `mvn clean install -P build`
-3. `mvn clean install -P aggregation`
+4. `mvn clean install -P aggregation`
-4. `mvn clean package -P repository`
+5. `mvn clean package -P repository`

 The repository will be made available as archive in `releng/repository/target`.